-The Jain Irrigation Systems, founded on the belief of "Creating a Better World," were created by former chairman, Shri Bahvaralal Jain.
-The company is made up of manufactured irrigation products, environmentcontrolled agricultural products, fruit processing plants, and spice processing plants.
+Jain The Jain Irrigation Systems, founded on the belief of "Creating a Better World," were created by former chairman, Shri Bahvaralal Jain.
+The company is made up of manufactured irrigation products, environment-controlled agricultural products, fruit processing plants, and spice controlled agricultural products, fruit processing plants, and spice processing plants.
 Furthermore, the company also supports and creates many non-profit organizations, such as the Anubhuti City School.
 A tour will be lined up for interns.